Soivi/postalcode/README.md

 # postalcode

 Postalcode manager is made with PHP.
 It’s webproject where you can add, list and delete information about finnish postalcode areas.
-Program uses sessions and cookies.
-I have used bootstrap in styles.
+Program uses database, sessions and cookies.

 **Here you can try it: https://postalcode.soivi.net**
 <br>Username: pcm